kkm24132/Products_Projects_Initiatives/README.md

 **Disclaimer:**
-*These are captured and documented to demonstrate my success, project details, global presence, value and impact created etc. and are best to my knowledge and experiences.
-This do not represent any opinions from or on any firms or any institute.*
+*These are captured and documented to demonstrate my success, project details, global presence, value and impact created, etc., and are best to my knowledge and experiences.
+This does not represent any opinions from or on any firms or any institute.*